Home Compare DPLM.L vs WAB

 Diploma vs Westinghouse Air Brake Technologies: Which Stock Looks Stronger in 2026?

-Westinghouse Air Brake Technologies holds the cleaner structural position, with stability as the main driver and profitability adding further support.
+Westinghouse Air Brake Technologies holds the cleaner structural position, with the lead spread across profitability and growth.
 Diploma still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (DPLM.L: STOXX 600, WAB: Russell 1000).